3CORESec/dtio-kb/README.md

 # dtection.io knowledge base

-This project provides information, scripts and applications *(for both users and researchers)* of [dtection.io](https://dtection.io), [3CORESec's](https://3coresec.com) detection capablities marketplace.
+This project provides information, scripts and applications *(for both users and researchers)* of [dtection.io](https://dtection.io), our detection capablities marketplace.

 # Client/User